titoBouzout/SideBarEnhancements/readme.md

 ------------------

  * Use a real clipboard integrated with the OS
- * Paste/Rename/Move should prompt for replace ( if any of the target items exists)
  * A way to copy a filename with URL format. such: http://domain.tld/path/to/file.ext

 Installation